When does Andy Murray play next? What time will Murray play at Queen's Club?

 Andy Murray is ready to return to tennis action – but when will he feature at Queen's Club?

-Andy Murray is set for a stunning comeback to professional tennis at the Queen’s Club Championships.
+Andy Murray has made a stunning comeback to professional tennis at the Queen’s Club Championships.

 The former World Number 1 will play through the pain as he seeks to end his career with a send-off summer in the UK.

-Murray will feature at Queen’s Club, and dependent on his form and fitness, could be in line to make one last emotional appearance at Wimbledon.
+Murray and doubles partner Feliciano Lopez beat the No 1 seeds Robert Farah and Juan Sebastian Cabal in the Round of 16, and dependent on his form and fitness, will be ready to make an emotional appearance at Wimbledon.

 RadioTimes.com has rounded up everything you need to know about Andy Murray’s upcoming schedule.